MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Analysis

 \subsection{Error Analysis}

-To better understand the performance gap between LLMs and human experts, and to diagnose why the EL task is particularly challenging, our human experts manually annotated and categorized the errors made by the top-performing models.
-As illustrated in Figure~\ref{fig:error_analysis}, the lack of medical knowledge constitutes the predominant category of model mistakes (76.09\% of all errors for DeepSeek-R1), where models demonstrate insufficient understanding of medical principles, conflating distinct conditions or treatments, and relying on outdated information, which indicates that models often struggle with the nuanced, specialized knowledge required for accurate medical fact-checking.
+Human experts manually annotated and categorized errors made by top-performing models.
+As illustrated in Figure~\ref{fig:error_analysis}, errors stemming from insufficient medical knowledge are the predominant category (\textit{e.g.,} 76.09\% of all errors for DeepSeek-R1).
+In this category, models demonstrate insufficient understanding of medical principles, conflate distinct conditions or treatments, and rely on outdated information, indicating that they often struggle with the nuanced, specialized knowledge required for accurate medical fact-checking.
+Within this aggregate gap, three sub-categories warrant attention for downstream deployment. \textit{Outdated-information} errors, such as citation of superseded guidelines or obsolete pharmacological data, are difficult to detect because the surface text remains plausible. \textit{Concept-conflation} errors, in which related conditions or drugs are silently equated, expose limits in fine-grained terminological discrimination. \textit{Logical-inconsistency} errors, in which a model's rationale and final verdict contradict each other, indicate that surface accuracy can mask shallow reasoning.
+Together, these categories point to three axes for improvement: knowledge currency, fine-grained discrimination, and reasoning consistency.